 The Epsom Derby is won by the favourite, Australia, ridden by Joseph O'Brien and trained by his father, Aidan O'Brien.

-Rowing: Oxford beat Cambridge by 11 lengths in the 160th Boat Race.
+Rowing: the University of Oxford crew beats Cambridge by 11 lengths in the 160th Boat Race.

 Golf: Bubba Watson wins the US Masters at Augusta, finishing the tournament three shots ahead of Jordan Spieth and Jonas Blixt who tie for second place.

 Martin Kaymer wins the US Open.
 Having led from the start.
 He finishes with a final round of 69 to end nine under par overall, eight shots ahead of Rickie Fowler and Erik Compton.

 Rory McIlroy wins The Open Championship at Hoylake, finishing 17 under after a final round of 71.

 He follows up with a win at the WGC-Bridgestone Invitational in Ohio and then wins his fourth major at the US PGA